-The main rule in MAR is that inside information should be published as soon as possible (Art.
-17).
-However, a publication may be postponed if all of the following conditions are met (Art.
-17.4):
+The main rule in MAR is that inside information should be published as soon as possible (Article 17).
+However, a publication may be postponed if all of the following conditions are met (Article 17.4):

 (1) immediate disclosure is likely to prejudice the legitimate interests of the Company;